 The TP-Link Tapo C320WS and TP-Link Tapo C310 security cameras are some of the company’s top-rated IP cameras to date.
 They have excellent features and are 4MP and 3MP cameras respectively.
 Additionally, both cameras are budget friendly and affordable.
 However, regardless of their affordability, the big questions are, between the TP-Link Tapo C320WS and the TP-Link Tapo C310, which one satisfies your requirements for ideal surveillance cameras?
 Is the upgraded TP-Link Tapo C320WS more suited for you than the TP-Link Tapo C310?
 This review is meant to shed more light on the features, benefits, and drawbacks of using these security cameras in order to help you in making an informed decision.

 Let’s get started!

 Overview of the TP-Link Tapo C320WS and TP-Link Tapo C310

 The TP-Link Tapo C320WS camera has many useful features.
 It is centered on a 4 Megapixels resolution at 2560 x 1440, which can effectively capture vital information required to identify people, garments, and activities from a great distance.
-The front of the camera features five LEDs, two of which are infrared LEDs, another two LEDs for spotlighting, and the last LED display’s the camera’s status.
+The front of the camera features five LEDs, two of which are infrared LEDs, another two LEDs for spotlighting, and the last LED displays the camera’s status.